wavemaker/docs/website/blog/2023-08-14-aa-compliance-accessibility.md

 ### Different tools used to test Accessibility
-In our quest to ensure accessibility compliance across our Wavemaker’s diverse range of widgets, we employ various tools and techniques to test and validate the accessibility of each element.
+In our quest to ensure accessibility compliance across our WaveMaker’s diverse range of widgets, we employ various tools and techniques to test and validate the accessibility of each element.
 Below are some of the tools we leverage to ensure that every widget on our platform is accessible to all users:

 **Screen Readers (e.g., NVDA/AssistiveLabs and VoiceOver)**: We test all widgets using popular screen readers like NVDA (NonVisual Desktop Access) and VoiceOver to experience the website as users with visual impairments would.
 This helps us identify issues and optimize our widgets for smooth navigation and comprehension.